 What is NCFM (National Stock Exchange’s Certification in Financial Markets)?

-- NCFM is one of the best online testing and certification programmes which help students get into financial market.
-If you would like to go in financial analysis, you should opt for other courses (like CFA/MBA) in financial domain.
-But if you want to be an expert in capital and financial markets, then NCFM is the right course for you.
+- NCFM is one of the best online testing and certification programs that help students get into the financial market.
+If you would like to go in financial analysis, you should opt for other courses (like CFA/MBA) in the financial domain.
+But if you want to be an expert in the capital and financial markets, then NCFM is the right course for you.

 - The best part of NCFM is its flexibility.
-You can give exam online and at the same time, you can give exam on the internet as well.
+You can give an exam online and at the same time, you can give an exam on the internet as well.
 It allows the students to give the exam beyond the scope of test centres.
-By allowing this flexibility students can also choose to give exam at per their convenience.
-Thus they can set convenient time, date and place to sit for the exams.
+By allowing this flexibility students can also choose to give an exam at per their convenience.
+Thus they can set convenient time, dates and places to sit for the exams.

-- NCFM is not for the faint hearted.
-Even if they have so much flexibility to sit for the exams, the exams are usually very tough and to get the certification students have to clear many modules.
+- NCFM is not for the faint-hearted.
+Even if they have so much flexibility to sit for the exams, the exams are usually very tough and to get the certification students to have to clear many modules.

 - Once you have passed out of CPA you will be able to advise people from all domains of business.
-You will be able to analyse and understand the need of public enterprises and will be able to offer customizable solution to the organizations.
+You will be able to analyze and understand the need for public enterprises and will be able to offer customizable solutions to the organizations.
 Students who aspire to be the best accountant for public enterprises should pursue CPA.